Lonitch/Lonitch.github.io/_posts/2023-08-22-Deutsch-algo.md

 Our problem is to find out if a given function is constant or not without knowing its expression.
 In reality, this could happen if the function is too complicated to figure out its output pattern.
 For the sake of demonstration, however, we need to construct a simple function in our quantum circuit which maps various inputs to either the same output or different outputs.
 By constructing the function, we definitely know if it's constant or not.
 But imagine you inherit a function constructed previously that takes tens or even hundreds of inputs{%sidenote "let's hope this happens in the near future." %}, and you can still use Deutsch's algorithm to decide function type without sacrificing computational efficiency.

 ### 3.1 Construct a function in quantum circuit
 A function is a map from a set of inputs to a set of outputs.
 On a quantum circuit that envolves multiple qubits, a function is a segment between two intermediate points that transform one set of multi-qubit states into another set.
-For example, If we treat `q2` and `q3` as **ancilla qubits**{%sidenote "ancilla qubit: qubits used for storing partial results, and we generally don't care their final states."%} in <ref fig="qc-const-func"/> guarantees the `q0-q1` state being $$\ket{00}$$, no matter what state is prepared at `m1`.
-Readers can verify this statement by adding gates to `q0` and `q1` at `m1` and `m2`.
+For example, If we treat `q2` and `q3` as **ancilla qubits**{%sidenote "ancilla qubit: qubits used for storing partial results, and we generally don't care their final states."%} in <ref fig="qc-const-func"/> guarantees the `q0-q1` state being $$\ket{00}$$, no matter what state is prepared before `m2`.

 {%fig 'qcsvg' 'A constant function that takes inputs at q0 and q1' 'qc-const-func'%}
 <script type="text/javascript">
     // circuit definition
     var circuit = new QuantumCircuit(4);
+    circuit.addGate("h", 0, 0);
+    circuit.addGate("h", 0, 1);
-    circuit.addGate("cx", 0, [0, 2]);
+    circuit.addGate("cx", 1, [0, 2]);
-    circuit.addGate("cx", 1, [1, 3]);
+    circuit.addGate("cx", 2, [1, 3]);
-    circuit.addGate("cx", 2, [2, 0]);
+    circuit.addGate("cx", 3, [2, 0]);
-    circuit.addGate("cx", 3, [3, 1]);
+    circuit.addGate("cx", 4, [3, 1]);
     run_and_render_svg(circuit, 'qc-const-func');
 </script>

 The circuit in <ref fig="qc-const-func"/> is a constant function that uses `q0` and `q1` as input and output and have two ancilla qubits `q2` and `q3`.
 For circuits that implement complicated functions, it is a common practice to hide function details by wrapping corresponding circuit segments into composite gate.
 Multi-qubit gate that is wrapped in this way is also called **oracle**.
+For the 2-qubit constant function above, an oracle is created in <ref fig='qc-const-oracle'/>, i.e., the blue block, which hides all the controlled-X gates.

 {%fig 'qcsvg' 'An oracle that hides details of the constant function shown above' 'qc-const-oracle'%}
 <script type="text/javascript">